tldr-pages/tldr/pages/linux/updatedb.md

 # updatedb

-> Create or update the database used by locate.
-It usually runs daily by cron.
+> Create or update the database used by `locate`.

+> It usually runs daily by cron.

-- Refresh database content - required if you added new files since last time `updatedb` ran:
+- Refresh database content:

 `sudo updatedb`

-- Display file path names as soon as they are found:
+- Display file names as soon as they are found:

 `sudo updatedb --verbose`